 Your welcome email will also contain instructions for logging in to learn@nec to find your course – it’s simple!

 We’ll tell you everything that you need to do first – like working through the Getting Started section, which includes an introduction to your course, and a guide to getting the most from it.

 You may be able to obtain financial help to assist you with your studies.
 There are a number of potential sources for funding.
 Look at our Fee Information page for further information.

 When you enrol with NEC you will get support from your tutor and the student support team for the duration of the course.
 The duration will depend on the course you have chosen, but as an example an A level is for two years.
 If you feel like you’re not going to be able to finish the course in that time, talk to the student support team.
 We may be able to help by extending the course.

 Any extension is granted entirely at NEC’s discretion.

-As a general rule, most students find that a quick chat with their tutor prior to submitting an assignment, and then another chat afterwards is enough.
+As a general rule, most students find that a quick message via learn@nec with their tutor prior to submitting an assignment, and then another message afterwards is enough.
 If you feel like you need more contact with your tutor you should contact the student support team for advice.